 So, we have been working on a neat piece of art, an API for M-Pesa, named Proxy API.

-And am proud to announce it is ready!
+And we are proud to announce it is ready!

 For quite some time, Developers have been trying (and mostly succeeding) in integrating with the First and Second generation M-Pesa APIs (G1 and G2 respectively).
 It was quite the effort, requiring VPNs and knowledge of SOAP/XML for you to work with the APIs.
 Well, they are actually great APIs, the most stable,and the most powerful. as long as one was able use them.

 Next came Daraja, their new REST/JSON API.
 Developers were happy that they finally had an easier option to work with, and most decided to try out the new, better option.
 It was great at first…

 Most of us have seen complaints of missing callbacks, long Go Live processes, Forms to fill in and upload (in this time and age, imagine that), weird terminology used on the Documentation and API calls, no way to confirm what URLs are registered on their end e.t.c.
 That list can go on and on.
 So we decided to do something about it.
 We decided to create an M-Pesa API that could pretty much fix most of all issues.
 And that’s where the idea of Proxy API came from.

 Proxy API was so named because it was designed to be literally a proxy: simply receiving requests, reformatting into the required XML format for M-Pesa, and forward the request to M-Pesa.
 But with that option came the capacity to do a lot more.